raymonable/SEKAIscript/README.md

 ### Strings

 Strings are unique in SEKAIscript.<br>
-They work by appending characters.
+They work by appending singular characters, by their character codes.<br>
+**If you have a more efficient way to do this, please send in an Issue so we can talk this out.
+Thank you!**

 And no, it is *not* efficient, or a good use of space.